Aknowles1/go-api-practice/README.md

 <br />
 the above curl works, as kind is configured to bind the hostport, to the container port thats running kubernetes (kind - Kubernetes-IN-Docker)
 <br />
-As mentioned above, the api will persist the counter upon pod deletion of either mysql or the python api itself, as mysql is backed by a persistent volume.
+As mentioned above, the api will persist the counter upon pod deletion of either mysql or the go api itself, as mysql is backed by a persistent volume.

 ------------------------------------------------------------------------------------------------------------------------------------------
 <b>local development instructions.</b>